 Instructions

-- Add the cranberries and cherries to the pan, and bring to a boil.
-Reduce to a light simmer and cook for 12-15 minutes until the cranberries burst and the sauce thickens.
+- Add the cranberries and cinnamon (or cardamom) to the pot, and bring to a boil.
+Reduce to a very light simmer and cook for 12-15 minutes until the cranberries burst and the sauce thickens.
 Add a touch of water if you prefer a thinner consistency.

-- Sprinkle on the cinnamon, if using, and stir to combine.
-Set aside to cool, and then enjoy with your meal!
+- Set aside to cool, and then enjoy with your festive meal!

 Notes

-- Stir very frequently so the cranberries burst and become a thick sauce.
+- Stir quite frequently so the cranberries burst and become a thick sauce.

 - Add a touch of water if you wish to thin the sauce.